 Advocacy, Awareness and Events

-RWF activities increase positive LGBT visibility by demonstrating the LGBT community’s compassion, concern, and leadership by building bridges with the international LGBT and world communities.
-Our actions change how the world sees LGBT people.
+RWF activities increase positive LGBTQ visibility by demonstrating the LGBTQ community’s compassion, concern, and leadership by building bridges with the international LGBTQ and world communities.
+Our actions change how the world sees LGBTQ people.

 RWF Advocacy in DC - RWF travels annually to Washington, DC to advocate for a variety of issues, including basic human rights, global poverty, international HIV/AIDS funding, prevention of violence against women, climate change adaptation assistance for developing nations, and protection of refugee populations.
 RWF does not initiate or participate in political campaigns or take sides in sectarian disputes.